intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ##### 2.2.3.2  Start the client container

 Configure the environment variables in the following script before running it.
-Check [Bigdl ppml SGX related configurations](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/python/docker-graphene#1-bigdl-ppml-sgx-related-configurations) for detailed memory configurations.
+Check [BigDL PPML SGX related configurations](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/python/docker-graphene#1-bigdl-ppml-sgx-related-configurations) for detailed memory configurations.
 Modify `YOUR_DIR` to the location you specify in section 2.2.3.1.
 Modify `$LOCAL_IP` to the IP address of your machine.

 ```bash
 export K8S_MASTER=k8s://$( sudo kubectl cluster-info | grep 'https.*' -o -m 1 )